Proxy Denoising for Source-Free Domain Adaptation: Methodology

-where $\eta_t$ means the impact degree.
-During the proxy alignment, the ratio of ${{{\boldsymbol{e}}_{VI}} / {{\bf{d}}_V^t}}$ in Eq.~\eqref{eqn:pro-deno-ts} gradually increases from 0 (e.g., Case 1) to a non-zero value (e.g., Case 2), leading to a gradual increase in $\eta_t$ from 1.
-In other words, the impact of errors gradually increases.
+where $\eta_t$ quantifies the {\em error impact degree}, $|\cdot|$ means the absolute value (length) of a distance vector.
+During proxy alignment, the quantity ${{{|{\boldsymbol{e}}_{\mathcal{VI}}|}}/{{|{\boldsymbol{d}}_{\mathcal{V}}^t}|}}$ in Eq.~(\ref{eqn:pro-deno-ts}) gradually increases from a very small value (e.g., Case 1) to bigger ones (e.g., Case 2), leading to increase in impact degree $\eta_t$ from 1.
+With this dynamics, as shown in Fig.~\ref{fig:fw} (b), the variance of ViL prediction gradually increases, implying a progressive decrease in the reliability of ViL prediction.